Document

 Is basic exemption limit available for LTCG?

-Yes, basic exemption limit is available for long-term capital assets.
+Yes, basic exemption limit is available from gains on transfer of long-term capital assets.

 What is the surcharge on long term capital gain?